p2ndaw/p2ndaw.githuob.io/README.md

 ## Picture:

-I have a full picture linked below, but I will go through and explain it to you step by step.
+I have a full picture linked below, but I will go through and explain it step by step.

 ![Alt text](<Screen Shot 2023-07-18 at 03.17.07-1.png>)